JulianCissen/defauth/README.md

 - Extracts user info from token claims
 - Checks storage for cached user data
 - Fetches additional data from UserInfo endpoint when conditions are met
+- By default, falls back to introspection if JWT verification fails
+- Can be configured to throw errors instead of falling back (see `disableIntrospectionFallthrough`)
 - Optionally introspects when explicitly requested with `forceIntrospection: true`
 - Merges claims from all sources with priority to UserInfo data